uklg/django-site-docker-models/README.md

 prod, no, /app, false

+debug
+roloads code and assets at least when code to them changes to new assets

  pip freeze to get a manifest of  versions at run time and apply them to requirements.txt.